lascar/alphawholesale/README.md

 Important if you want to try the mobile first.

+## CLOUDFRONT

+It uses AWS cloudfront for the 'assets' (packs as it uses webpack).

+You have to deblock mix content in your browser (in firefox, the icon padlock in the address bar) as https is not used.

 ## INSTALATION IN DEVELOPMENT

 * For your config/database.yml the db user, password and database must be informed in secret.yml.enc